cloudnativeessentials/101-kubernetes-security/04-pod-security-rbac.md

 clusterrole.rbac.authorization.k8s.io/pod-viewer created
 ```

-RoleBindings and ClusterRoleBindings bind a role to a subject (user, group, service account)
+RoleBindings and ClusterRoleBindings bind a set of permisiones defined in a Role or ClusterRole to a subject (user, group, service account).

-Create a RoleBinding to bind the pod-viewer ClusterRole to a user `devconf` in the pod-view group.
+3. Create a RoleBinding to bind the pod-viewer ClusterRole to a user `devconf` in the `pod-view` group.

 ```shell
 cat <<EOF > rb-view-pods.yaml